millerhoo/journey2-new-data-lake/workshops/journey2-new-data-lake/LabGuide300.md

 ### **STEP 3**: Launch the Big Data Cluster Console

 - Need an image here.
 Talk about certificates.
-Use the un/pw you defined earlier.
-If you are using a GSE, the un/pw will be set to ........
+Use the un/pw you defined earlier when you created the BDCS-CE instance.
+If you are an Oracle Employee/Partner using a GSE "deal server" pre-provisioned environment, the un/pw will be set to bdcsce_admin/Welcome321

 ## Import the Tutorial Notes into the BDCS-CE Notebook